The Best Ski Resorts in the Rockies and Beyond for Spring Skiing

 Ski Cooper

-Colorado is loaded with major ski destinations, but there are some, like Cooper, which are a bit more off the beaten path.
-Cooper is located high atop Tennessee Pass and about a 10-minute drive from the old mining town of Leadville on U.S. 24.
+Colorado is loaded with major ski destinations, but some, like Cooper, are more off the beaten path.
+Cooper is located high atop Tennessee Pass and about a 15-minute drive from the old mining town of Leadville on U.S. 24.
 Beginners looking to get a head start on the next season should consider a spring getaway to Cooper as the soft snow by mid-morning is ideal for learning.
 Plus, the beginner terrain here is superb.
-Nearby lodging is available in Leadville, which makes for a very affordable ski trip for families, couples and individuals.
-Closing date is scheduled for mid-April.
+Nearby lodging is available in Leadville, which makes for a very affordable ski trip for families, couples, and solo travelers.
+Cooper typically closes around early-to mid-April.

 » Check out lodging options at Ski Cooper.